elisekain/spark_weebly/README.md

 ## Web Design Quick Tips
 - Create a visual hierarchy
   - Biggest text: most important information
-  - Bolded text: this information is important too
+  - Bolded text: this information is more important than regular text.
-  - Italic text: gives emphasis
+  - Italic text: adds emphasis.
 - Start with only 1 or 2 fonts
   - Any text using a script font (looks like cursive) should be large and easily readable
   - Make sure there is high contrast between the background and the text
 - Create a color palette using only a few colors (no more than 5) as a guideline.
-- All of these rules are meant to be broken.
+- Design rules are meant to be broken.
 Just make sure it's for a good reason!

 ## Weebly Account Setup